 What is a Bartending License?

-You are required to have state or municipal issued certification to sell alcohol in certain states.
+A bartending license is a state or municipal issued bartender certification required to sell alcohol in certain states.
 You need this to prove that you have gone through the state-approved courses and understand laws regarding the sale of alcohol and other related aspects.